Vyral/base-template/_posts/2018-05-22-handling-multiple-offer-situations-when-selling.md

 A lower asking price can result in buyers being willing to pay more, but the buyers want it to be their decision based on the other bids. **Most buyers will run away from bidding wars if they think that you are already overpricing the property**.

 Once you have the multiple offers, now it is your decision time**.
-All offers are not equal.** Even though someone may offer more money, that does not mean their offer is better because other factors should play into your decision.
-Loan type could impact which offer is best, stipulations on if the buyer has to sell their home first before buying a new one, etc. all impact which offer is best.
+All offers are not equal.** Even though someone may offer more money, that does not mean their offer is better because other factors should play into your decision. &nbsp;Which loan type each buyer has and whether any of them have to sell their current home before buying a new one are also factors that determine which offer is best.
 There are many aspects of a contract that can be either good or bad, and you have to dive through all of them to make sure you are selecting the right offer.

 If you have any other questions about multiple offer situations or about buying or selling, please feel free to contact me.
 I look forward to speaking with you soon.